 About Sascha Schubert

-Recognised for his work in the telecoms sector, Sascha also focuses on the growing impact of antitrust regulation on data and technology.
+Particularly recognised for his work in the telecoms sector, Sascha also focuses on the growing impact of antitrust regulation on data and technology.
 His experience across other sectors spans pharma, energy, aviation, shipping as well as industrials and manufacturing.

 As co-head of the firm’s global Merger Control Skills group, Sascha is on top of the latest developments worldwide and their impact on deal planning and execution.